Disclaimer:

 The asking price is not necessarily the final price.
 It is a starting point for negotiation.
 In a quiet market, sellers might accept less than their asking price.
 In a busy market, properties might sell for more.
 Either way, having an asking price gives you something concrete to work with when arranging your finance and deciding what to offer.

 You can make conditional offers on properties with an asking price, which gives you protection if your finance falls through or if the building inspection reveals problems.
-This flexibility makes asking price listings a good option for first home buyers who need time to finalise the details.
+This flexibility may suit buyers who need time to confirm finance, inspections or other details before going unconditional.

 Tender